skypro20/skypro/README.md

 2. Focus equally on learning from own good calls, others' good calls, mistakes from bad calls
 3. Dedicated systems which advisor can access, independent of team leader, to take ownership and responsibility for own performance and feedback
 4. Short clips of decisive moments of calls, rather than full calls, as those moments determine the outcome of the conversation

 *Key Metrics*
-1. Individual metric of nps and sts and detractors
+1. Individual metric of NPS and STS and detractors
 2. Individual objection-handling skills

 ## Overall Plan